 With between 35,000 and 50,000 Kilimanjaro climbs a year, and hundreds of guides and porters with consistent jobs, this creates opportunity within the community and grows the economy in a massive way.
 Because of this there is a mutual benefit between the climbers and the support

 Climbing Kilimanjaro is a really beautiful experience and when shared with like minded individuals, you will find that even if your group started out as strangers, you will leave with a deep sense of connection as you make new life long friends.
-To make the most of this experience we suggest groups of between 4 to 8 people.
+To make the most of this experience we suggest groups of between 4 and 8 people.
 It is also recommended that you take a less crowded route to avoid large crowds.

 Tipping on Kilimanjaro